xenit-eu/alfresco-docker-gradle-plugin/README.md

 Currently there are 3 plugins:

-- xenit-applyamps: Makes it possible to build Alfresco and Share wars with amps installed.
+- docker-alfresco: Makes it possible to build Alfresco and Share wars with amps installed.
 A docker image can be built with the alfresco installed.
 It is also possible to include Alfresco Dynamic Extensions, and Alfresco Simple Modules.
-- xenit-dockerbuild: Build a docker image, starting from a Dockerfile.
+- docker: Build a docker image, starting from a Dockerfile.
-- xenit-docker: Helper plugin that is used to configure the docker environment.
+- docker-config: Helper plugin that is used to configure the docker environment.
 This plugin is automatically applied when using the 2 plugins below.

 ## Setup